 - Electric shock hazards exist internally.
 Do not attempt to open the device.
-Refer to servicing section of the manual. - Use only supplies and accessories approved for use with your unit. - Use of non-approved supplies and accessories could affect performance and results, refer 'Accessories'. - Use the defibrillator on one patient at a time. - Use single use supplies and accessories only once
+Refer to servicingsection of the manual. - Use only supplies and accessories approved for use with your unit. - Use of non-approved supplies and accessories could affect performance and results, refer 'Accessories' section for more information. - Use the defibrillator on one patient at a time. - Use single use supplies and accessories only once